Follow the steps below to create and use an Acquisition Form on your website:

 - Send an email to this address when a subscriber is added: It sends an email to the mentioned email address notifying that a new contact has been added via the acquisition form.

-- Enable Recaptcha: When enabled, It serves as an additional layer of protection against spam and misuse.
-To demonstrate whether they are human or not, users must interpret and match images as asked in the Recaptcha window.
+- Enable Recaptcha: When enabled, it serves as an additional layer of protection against spam and misuse.
+To demonstrate whether they are human or not, users must interpret and match images as asked in the reCAPTCHA window.
 This step guarantees high-quality form submissions and prevents bots from creating new contacts.

 Design the Form Layout (In Step 3)